smemsh/ansible-role-vmiterate/README.rst

 cloud images.
 The root filesystem backing device is also expanded manually in the origin images used to test this role, but no other changes were made to vendor-provided cloud images.

-*TODO*: no reason to expand manually since cloud-init can resize the filesystem; right now we expect manual and disable resize in user-data

-*TODO*: provide example `wget`, `guestfish`, `lvm` commands to download and prepare an image for instantiation via playbook run.

 configuration